Children of God by Adoption

 In bringing many sons to glory, it was fitting that God, for whom and through whom everything exists, should make the author of their salvation perfect through suffering.
 Both the one who makes men holy and those who are made holy are of the same family.
 So, Jesus is not ashamed to call them brothers.
 (Hebrews 2:10-11)

-God brought forth his Son into the world, so that he could bring forth many other sons (and daughters).
+God the Father brought forth his Son into the world, so that he could bring forth many other sons (and daughters).
 And those children are brothers and sisters to the One who makes them holy, and members of the same family.
 And we are also children of God’s promise, like Isaac was the child of God’s promise to Abraham (Galatians 4:28).

 Our faith in Jesus has brought us not only into the presence of God, but into the very inner circle of the closest of relations: the family.
 God’s ultimate purpose was to gather for himself a family of children that love and adore him, free from the tyranny of the devil and his power, and who resemble God himself.